Miciah/origin-server/documentation/README.md

 * [Idler](../node-util/README-Idler.md).
 Describes installation, configuration,
 and use of the idler.

+* [Node](../node/README.md).
+Describes the role of the node in the OpenShift architecture.

+* [Port proxy](../port-proxy/README.md).
+Describes the role of the port-proxy in the OpenShift architecture.

 * [Scaling](./scaling.md).
 Describes the technical aspects of how OpenShift scales applications across gears.